The Serious Business of Fun

 Safety by the Numbers

-- Nearly 300 million people visited the approximately 400 amusement parks in the United States annually and took nearly 2 billion safe rides.
+- More than 315 million people visited the approximately 400 amusement parks in the United States in 2013 and took 1.4 billion safe rides.

 - The likelihood of being injured seriously enough to require overnight hospitalization for treatment is 1 in 24 million.
 The chance of being fatally injured is 1 in 750 million.
 (Based on an average of five rides per guest.)